Grzywa1234/jammming-production/README.md

 ### General Info

 Purpose this app is find, play and save playlists to your Spotify account.
-It is projects from codecademy I've added some features for e.g. playing songs.
+It is project from codecademy but I've added some features for e.g. playing songs.

 ### Live version